JWST Observations of the Double Nucleus in NGC 4486B: Possible Evidence for a Recent Binary SMBH Merger and Recoil: Observational Evidence and overview of Schwarzschild models in Paper 1

 \subsection{Schwarzschild model and $N$-body model for NGC 4486B}

+In Paper 1, we combined the photometric data described in Section~\ref{sec:photometry}, the JWST kinematics summarized in Section~\ref{sec:JWST}, and supplementary long-slit CFHT/SIS measurements from \citet{Kormendy.1997} to construct dynamical models of NGC~4486B and constrain both the black hole mass and the large-scale mass distribution.

-To constrain the large-scale mass distribution, in Paper 1 we supplemented the JWST data with long-slit kinematics from CFHT/SIS \citep{Kormendy.1997}, using only the outer regions ($r \gtrsim 0.9\arcsec$) to minimize resolution-related discrepancies.
-The two-dimensional kinematic maps and the unsharp-masked image in Figure~\ref{fig:phot} reveal a well-resolved double nucleus and a velocity-dispersion peak offset from the photometric center.
-In Paper 1, we combined these long-slit kinematics with the photometric data described in Section~\ref{sec:photometry} and the JWST kinematics (Section~\ref{sec:JWST}) to construct dynamical models of the galaxy and determine the SMBH mass.
-We applied two independent dynamical approaches: axisymmetric Schwarzschild orbit-superposition modeling \citep[e.g.][]{Schwarzschild.1979,vanderMarel.1998, Cretton.1999,Gebhardt.2003,Valluri.2004,Thomas.2004,vandenBosch.2010,Vasiliev.2020A} (which fits the full LOSVD including higher-order moments), and axisymmetric Jeans Anisotropic Modeling \citep[JAM,][]{Cappellari.2008} (which used only the first two velocity moments).
-We constrained the black hole mass as well as other properties of NGC~4486B.
-The two methods gave us broadly similar results and we refer readers to Paper 1 for further details.
-We restrict our discussion in this work to the orbit superposition models that were constructed with the FORSTAND code \citep{Vasiliev.2020A}.
+The two-dimensional JWST kinematic maps and the unsharp-masked image shown in Figure~\ref{fig:phot}—presented here for completeness—reveal a well-resolved double nucleus and a velocity-dispersion peak offset from the photometric center.
+In Paper 1, we applied two independent dynamical approaches to these data: axisymmetric Schwarzschild orbit-superposition modeling \citep[e.g.][]{Schwarzschild.1979,vanderMarel.1998,Cretton.1999,Gebhardt.2003,Valluri.2004,Thomas.2004,vandenBosch.2010,Vasiliev.2020A}, which fits the full LOSVD including higher-order moments, and axisymmetric Jeans Anisotropic Modeling \citep[JAM;][]{Cappellari.2008}, which uses only the first two velocity moments.
+Both approaches yielded broadly consistent SMBH mass estimates.
+We refer the reader to Paper 1 for full details of these models and results.

+In the present work, we restrict our discussion to the orbit-superposition models constructed with the FORSTAND code \citep{Vasiliev.2020A}, using them to examine the orbital structure and implications for the formation of the eccentric nuclear disk.